Marloxo/Tower-Defense-Game/Documentation/Guide.md

   Which will simply call `UpgradeTurret()` method and hide the menu after that.
 - Finally, We modify `NodeUI` script by Creating reference to our text to change the *Cost*, and modify the `SetTarget()` method to show the *upgradeCost* and check if turret already upgraded.

+## 20. Stage twenty:
+Let's make some functionality for selling turrets :)

+- First of all, we create upgraded version for **MissileLauncher** and **LaserBeamer**
+- Then we modify the `Node` Script by adding `SellTurret()` method the same as for upgrade we edit `NodeUI` script to hook everything.
+- Finally, we create a Sell effect for a turret.